ck37/garden-iot/README.md

 Machine learning might also be be used to detect issues like 1) insect infestation, 2) plant dessication, etc. that would be easier to detect visually than with other sensors.

-## Phase 6 - Randomized trials

-Develop experimental designs to improve the health of plants.
-Initial tests might include 1) augmenting the natural light with supplemental grow lighting, 2) soil temperature management, 3) watering schedules.

-## Phase 7 - Optimization
+## Phase 6 - Optimization

 Once things are all working, I would want to optimize the setup for materials cost, quality assurance, water usage, and power usage.
 Cost improvements might include building custom circuits & sensors, finding cheaper suppliers, tweaking functionality, etc. Quality assurance would entail adding more checks, alerts, and backup systems to ensure nothing bad happens and error rates are low.
 Power usage would first need to be measured rigorously.

+## Phase 7 - Randomized trials

+The final phase would be to develop experimental designs to improve the health of plants.
+Initial tests might include 1) augmenting the natural light with supplemental grow lighting, 2) soil temperature management, 3) watering schedules, 4) fan scheduling.